COVID-19: MLA demands doubling of salaries of medical staff

 Shiv Sena MLA Pratap Sarnaik on Friday urged the Maharashtra government to double the salaries of the medical staff, who have been providing treatment to COVID-19 patients.
-In a letter to Deputy Chief Minister Ajit Pawar, the Thane city legislator said that the Harayana government has already implemented it.
+In a letter to Deputy Chief Minister Ajit Pawar, the legislator, who represents the Ovala Majiwada assembly constituency in Thane city, said that the Harayana government has already implemented it.

 Risking their own lives, doctors, nurses and other medical staff are selflessly carrying out their work of treating the coronavirus patients.
 Their work needs to be appreciated and hence their salaries should be doubled, he said in the letter.
 "Likewise, every police personnel, who is serving selflessly during this period, should be given an insurance cover of Rs 50 lakh," he added.